HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

 where $p_{l,n}^{\text {t}}$ and $p_{l,n}^{\text {s}}$ represent the sound activity probabilities predicted by the teacher model and student model, respectively, for the $l$-th frame and $n$-th event class.
 The vectors $\mathbf{y}_{l,n}^{\text {t}}$ and $\mathbf{y}_{l,n}^{\text {s}}$ represent the Cartesian coordinates of sound source locations predicted by the teacher model and student model, respectively, for the $n$-th sound event class in the $l$-th time frame.
 Each location vector $\mathbf{y}_{l,n} \in \mathbb{R}^3$ is defined as $\mathbf{y}_{l,n}=(x,y,z)$ in 3D space.
 The weights $\beta_1$ and $\beta_2$ are used to balance the SED and SSL losses.

-Inspired by \cite{chen2021distilling}, we propose a feature-based KD approach, which utilizes multiple layers of ResNet in the teacher to supervise one layer in the student.
-This knowledge distillation approach employs a fusion method, illustrated in Figure~\ref{fig:pcmkd}.(b), to dynamically aggregate feature maps from different stages of the network.
+Inspired by \cite{chen2021distilling}, we propose an FKD approach, which utilizes multiple layers of ResNet in the teacher to supervise one layer in the student.
+This knowledge distillation approach employs a fusion method, illustrated in Fig.~\ref{fig:hcmd}.(b), to dynamically aggregate feature maps from different stages of the network.
 Assuming the intermediate feature at the $j$-th stage of the student model is $\mathbf{F}_j^{\text {s}}$, and the residual output of the fusion module at the $(j+1)$-th stage is $\mathbf{R}_{j+1}^{\text {s}}$, the fusion process at the $j$-th stage is implemented as follows,

 where $\text{Conv2D}$ denotes the 2D convolution layer, $\mathbf{Z}_j^{\text {s}}$ denotes the attention map used to fuse features from different stages, $\mathbf{R}_j^{\text {s}}$ represents the residual output, and $\bar{\mathbf{F}}_j^{\text {s}}$ is the fusion output for feature-based KD loss calculation.
 Notably, for intermediate features at the top stage of the student model, the attention computation is omitted due to the absence of residual input.
-Only intermediate features from the top stage are used to compute both the residual and the fused outputs of this stage.
+Only intermediate features from the top stage are used to compute both the residual and the fused outputs.

 Another key component of the feature-based KD method is hierarchical context loss (HCL) \cite{chen2021distilling}.
 HCL transfers knowledge between differently sized feature maps of the teacher and student models through spatial pyramid pooling (SPP).
 SPP captures context information at different levels through multi-scale pooling to generate fixed-length feature representations.
 Let $\mathbf{F}_j^{\text {t}}$ denote the intermediate feature of the teacher model corresponding to the fused output feature of the $j$-th stage student model.
 We extract their hierarchical knowledge and employ an MSE loss function to align the student model's intermediate features with those of the teacher at different layers.
-The HCL loss used in the feature-based KD method is computed as follows,
+The HCL for the FKD method is written as,